 Robert Liano has been creating content for screens of all sizes for 25 years.
-His career began as a runner in Chicago for CBS Sports.
+His career began as a runner for CBS Sports.
 Legend has it that he drove Brent Musberger to O’Hare airport before he has drivers license.
 That type of tenacity helped to set the stage for the next decade working in the high adrenaline world of live network sports television.
 He learned storytelling through production credits on both live and taped productions including the NCAA Final Four, Daytona 500 and The Masters.
 As a producer his talent has been showcased on NETLIX, Disney+, ABC, NBC, ESPN, Discovery Channel, IFC, USA Network, Fine Living and Court TV.

 In 1998 he set out to produce, write and direct his first documentary film, a tale about the vanishing American barber titled, Barberland.
 The film premiered at the AFI Film Festival and is currently distributed on DVD.

 It was the wisdom of the barbers in the film that inspired him to create his New York based production company, Saul Goode Entertainment, LLC.
 A seat in a windowsill at Saul Goode Entertainment’s headquarters in New York’s Greenwich Village provided the inspiration for, A Broad Way, the first ever-massive collaborative documentary film about Manhattan.
 Over 400 filmmakers took part in simultaneously documenting each of the 221 blocks that make up Broadway.
 The film won the award for Best Documentary at the ACE Film Festival in 2007 and is currently in contract for theatrical distribution.